leptos-rs/book/src/server/25_server_functions.md

 ## Using Custom Errors

-Server functions can return any kind of errors that implement `FromServerFnError` trait.
+Server functions can return any kind of errors that implement the `FromServerFnError` trait.
 This makes error handling much more ergonomic and allows you to provide domain-specific error information to your clients:

 ```rust